FTO Inspired Landscapes – A Way to Optimize Freedom to Operate Studies

 - Plays a nifty role when one can’t disclose the exact features of the product to the search service provider due to confidentiality reasons

-FTO inspired landscapes, though do not differ much from the traditional FTO searches, can prove very helpful during product development phase of products where multiple iterations of feature ideation are a stark reality.
+FTO inspired landscapes, though do not differ much from the traditional FTO searches, can prove very helpful during the product development phase of products where multiple iterations of feature ideation are a stark reality.

 Recommended Read: Talking of features, we also worked on a system that could help predict upcoming features in your competitors’ products.
 Read the story below to find how we deduce the future.